History of the Tennessee Titans: 2004–2010: Decline of Jeff Fisher

 During the Week 10 home game against Buffalo, Bud Adams was seen making an obscene gesture towards the Bills bench, and NFL commissioner Roger Goodell (who was also attending the game) fined him $250,000.
 Afterwards, the Titans sustained a defeat against Indianapolis, wins over St. Louis and Miami, a loss to San Diego, and finally a victory in Seattle to end the season at 8–8.
 Not only did the Tennessee Titans have a great 8–2 finish, but along the way, running back Chris Johnson became only the sixth player in NFL history to rush for over 2,000 yards (2,006), surpassing Marshall Faulk's record for the most yards from scrimmage during a season with over 2,500 total yards.

 The Titans started 2010 with alternating wins and losses.
 They crushed Oakland at home in Week 1 and then were beaten, 19–11, by the Steelers in Week 2.
 In Week 3, Tennessee beat the Giants 29–10 in the New Meadowlands.
 In week 4, Tennessee lost 26–20 to Denver, and finally won 34–27 in Dallas to reach a 3–2 record by Week 5.
 The following game was a MNF rout of Jacksonville (30–3).
 In Week 7, they beat Philadelphia 37–19 in a come-from- behind win that included scoring 27 points in the fourth quarter.
 Wide receiver Kenny Britt had a break out performance with 225 reception yards, 3 touchdowns and 7 receptions.
 However, after a loss to the Chargers in Week 8, they were the only team to submit in a claim for the recently waived Randy Moss.
 Even after this widely publicized claim, the team was still unable to beat the Dolphins after their bye week, 29–17.
 In Week 11, at home against the Washington Redskins, the Titans lost Young to a thumb injury in-game and they snapped their NFL-leading interconference win streak at 14 games, losing to Washington 19–16 in overtime.
-After the game, Young had a highly publicized meltdown in the locker room and walked out on Fisher, causing him to not only be promptly put on injured reserve, but also essentially guaranteeing his release from the team in the offseason.
+After the game, Young had a highly publicized meltdown in the locker room because he believed he could play through the injury and walked out on Fisher, causing him to not only be promptly put on injured reserve, but also essentially guaranteeing his release from the team in the offseason.
 Losses continued to mount for the Titans, until a week 15 win against the Houston Texans kept their season alive at 6–8.
 Needing a miracle to get into the playoffs, this nonetheless happened with consequent losses against the Chiefs and Colts.
 The Titans' season ended at 6–10.